kenbolton/cartridge-tax/README.md

 # cartridge-tax

-An implementation of sales tax for Cartridge.
-A flat sales or value-added tax can be applied.
+cartridge-tax is an implementation of sales tax for light-weight Django ecommerce application Cartridge.
+A flat sales or value-added tax can be applied to in-state or all sales.

 Please fork!

 ## ToDo